luiscoco/Python_Plotly/README.md

 ## 6. Animated Scatter Plot

 This example showcases how to create an animated scatter plot, which can be particularly useful for visualizing data changes over time

+**Initial Data**: The initial scatter plot is set up with the first coordinates of the sine and cosine values

+**Frames**: Frames are generated in a list comprehension where each frame contains a snapshot of the position at each time step

+**Animation Controls**: The layout is updated to include animation controls like play and pause buttons, and a slider for navigating through the time steps

+**Duration Settings**: The frame duration and transition times are configured to make the animation smooth

+This setup should provide a clear **animation of a point moving in a circular path**, illustrating both sine and cosine functions

 ```python
 import plotly.graph_objects as go